canonical/phone-docs/en/apps/qml/tutorials/ubuntu-ui-toolkit-palette.md

+---
+title: "QML tutorials - the SDK palette"
+---

-# The SDK Palette
+# QML tutorials - the SDK palette

 ## What the palette looks like now

 The [Palette](https://developer.ubuntu.com/api/apps/qml/sdk-15.04.1/Ubuntu.Components.Themes.Palette/) has been in need of some updating for some time and we’ve been working hard behind the scenes to update this for OTA 10.
 We’ve stripped back the palette and rebuilt it from the ground up, considering every aspect as we went along.

 Below is an introduction to how the palette is constructed and how we apply it to components in the UI toolkit.
 The majority of the elements are coming with OTA 10 release, and we will point out those which will come with OTA 11 explicitly.

 ## How the palette is constructed

   * Colour set
   * Theme
   * Palette value
   * Palette value sets

 ### The Ubuntu color set